ryanwilsond/belte/docs/Principles.md

 ```

 Some restrictions you can add to all types are nullability and simple evaluation checks.
 For example, you can explicitly
-declare that a type cannot be null (as they can be by default).
+declare that a type cannot be null (as it can be by default).
 You can also give a type an expression that must
 evaluate to true for every value passing into it.
 This is achieved by using a `where` statement when inheriting from
 `int`.